mikolalysenko/cdt2d/README.md

 * No pair of edge constraints cross in their relative interior
 * No point is contained in the relative interior of an edge (ie no T-junctions)

-If your input does not satisfy these conditions, you wil need to preprocess it first otherwise `cdt2d` may return incorrect results.
+If your input does not satisfy these conditions, you will need to preprocess it first (using [`clean-pslg`](https://github.com/mikolalysenko/clean-pslg) for example) otherwise `cdt2d` may return incorrect results.

 **Limitations** Currently there is no way to specify that only some edge constraints are to be included in the boundary.
 It is also not possible to add a constraint from a vertex to the point at infinity.
 If there is enough demand I may add these features or perhaps create a separate module.